jiachenyee/IDAssignment2/README.md

   - Location: {TOP}
       - Home Page, Category Page, Product Page
   - Purpose:
-      - This feature allows quick access to the user's cart for an overview of their current items or for checking out to make payment.
+      - To allow quick access to the member's cart for an overview of their current items or for checking out to make payment.
   - Description
       - Click the button to proceed to the Cart Page.
-      - This button is only applicable to members only, for non-members, the button will be disabled or removed **CHOOSE ONE** due to the limited information of the users when they checkout.
+      - This button is only applicable to members only, for non-members, the button will be disabled or removed **CHOOSE ONE** due to the limited information of the users.
   - {display}